 Want all the fun reads to come to you?
 Follow us on Telegram or sign up for our Newsletter!

-Stay tuned for these upcoming kids’ events and weekend things to do in Singapore! ↓
+Stay tuned for these upcoming kids’ events and things to do this weekend in Singapore! ↓

-More great things to do and where to go this weekend with kids in Singapore!↓
+More great things to do in Singapore & where to go this weekend in Singapore with kids!↓

 Visit the new Chinatown Heritage Centre